amakremi/LandSA/README.md

 10) Invoke Chaincode Transaction
 11) Query Chaincode Transaction
 ------------------------------------------------------------------------------------------------------------------------------------
-refer the following citation if you use the code:
+Please refer to the following citation if you use the code:
 Bayounis, F., Dehlavi, S., Azimudin, A., Alghamdi, T., & Akremi, A. (2023).
 Trusted and Transparent Blockchain-based Land Registration System.
-IJCSNS, ResearchGate, 23(10), 214-224.
+IJCSNS, 23(10), 214–224.